-Every night one film about an Italian artist will be paired with one film about an international artist.
-Each pairing is intended to shed light about common grounds and/or opposite trends in dealing with similar subjects by Italian artists and their peers abroad.
-By either showing affinities or contrasting diverging attitudes, the screenings will provide insightful views on the work of the artists and on how they addressed defining issues of the artistic avant-garde since the post-war years until today.
+Every night one film about an Italian artist was paired with one film about an international artist.
+Each pairing intended to shed light about common grounds and/or opposite trends in dealing with similar subjects by Italian artists and their peers abroad.
+By either showing affinities or contrasting diverging attitudes, the screenings provided insightful views on the work of the artists and on how they addressed defining issues of the artistic avant-garde since the post-war years until today.

-Magazzino will be open to visitors beginning at 7:00pm.
-Parking will be on a first come first serve basis.
-Before and after the event, Magazzino shuttles will take visitors from and to the Cold Spring train station.
+Magazzino opened to visitors beginning at 7:00pm.
+Parking was on a first come first serve basis.
+Before and after the event, Magazzino shuttles took visitors from and to the Cold Spring train station.
 Audio and video design consultation courtesy of John Storyk and WSDG, Highlands, N.Y.

 Friday, July 13, 8:00pm.
 Link to ticket